ynie88/InterviewProject/README.md

 Currently, if the user clicks on the button, the app calls a functiom bound to the scope within the controller through the directive ng-click.

 What we want is a custom, reuseable directive with its own scope that calls a function from the html in the controller.
-Also, it should call the function <b>additionalFunction</b>.
+Also, it should call the function <b>additionalFunction</b>, also in the controller.

 <b>Bonus:</b> Hide the button once it has been clicked.